 Also run by the SBA, the Community Advantage Loan Program works to meet the financial needs of small businesses in underserved markets.
 This program encourages local, mission-based lenders such as nonprofit organizations to make loans of up to $250,000 to minorities, women, veterans, and other underserved business owners.

 Another nonprofit lender to check out is Kiva.
-This organization, built on a social lending model, offers up to $10,000 in no-interest financing for eligible small business owners.
-First, you must get a small network of your family and friends to lend money to you, after which you can pitch your business idea to Kiva’s network of 1.6 million lenders to get additional financing.
+This organization, built on a social lending model, offers up to $15,000 in no-interest financing for eligible small business owners.
+First, you must get a small network of your family and friends to lend money to you, after which you can pitch your business idea to Kiva’s network of 1.9 million lenders to get additional financing.

 These products have less stringent lending standards than traditional Union Bank small business loans and are designated for minority small business owners who want loans of up to $2.5 million.
-Loan products come with fixed or variable interest rates, with up terms up to 25 years.
+Loan products come with fixed or variable interest rates, with terms up to 25 years.

 This organization helps finance minority entrepreneurs who were turned down from traditional financing options for any number of reasons.
 The loan the borrower requested might have been too small, the bank wouldn’t lend to a startup, or the borrower’s credit score was too low.
-If you can demonstrate an ability to repay the loan, you’re likely to qualify for a loan from BCNA.
+If you can demonstrate an ability to repay the loan, you’re likely to qualify for a loan from Accompany Capital.
 Because of the looser qualification requirements, this program is also a great startup loan for minorities.

-To be eligible for a Business Consortium Fund Loan, you must certify your business with the National Minority Supplier Development Council (NMSDC) and have had a vendor or supplier relationship with an NMSDC national or regional corporate member.
+To be eligible for a Business Consortium Fund Loan, you must certify your business with the NMSDC and have had a vendor or supplier relationship with an NMSDC national or regional corporate member.

 Here are the lenders we recommend: